Dr Frank Tietze

 This session will introduce the module structure, the assessment exercise and set the scene by explaining why strategic IP management has become increasingly relevant for many industries over the last decades.

-· Digital economy, multi-technology products and the complexity challenge
+· Digital economy, multi-technology products and the IP complexity challenge

-· The rise of open / cumulative innovation and open source and the need for collaboration
+· The rise of open / cumulative innovation and open source and the need for collaborative and open innovation

 · Incentives to innovate, motives to patent, and the patenting paradox